|Topics||Forms & Documents||Links|

 - Records may be requested in person, via USPS mail, or email.
 We are not required by law to fulfill telephone requests; voicemail requests are not accepted.

-- We release records considered public, while applying exemptions allowed by law to protect personal privacy and public safety; therefore your request may be denied or some information may be redacted
+- We release records considered public, while applying exemptions allowed by law to comply with statute, protect personal privacy, and ensure public safety.
+Therefore your request may be denied or some information may be redacted

-- Exempted material may include, but not be limited to:
+- Exempted/denied material may include, but not be limited to: